What to Know When Planning System Integration

 Implementing a modernized, single-platform B2B infrastructure provides multiple benefits and moves businesses into a future-ready state.
 Ultimately, what systems integration software / systems integration solutions look to solve is each and every unique IT problem with customized and seamless ways to connect modern environments with legacy infrastructure.

 In short, system integration is like putting a puzzle together.
 There are scattered pieces of an organization’s information subsystems that need to fit together into one well-coordinated, cohesive architecture or integrated application mesh.
 It’s a complex building process that connects an organization’s functions from varying systems, streamlining disparate systems, including existing hardware, software (customized or out-of-box), and communications.

 The end-game with system integration is an organization improving working relationships with customers and partners while increasing work-flow efficiency and lowering operational costs for the business.
-A system integrator can do this through business process management, computer networking, enterprise application integration
+A system integrator can do this through business process management, computer networking, enterprise application integration, and/or manual programming.

 Types of System Integration Methods